filmenczer/DailyGood/README.md

 # DailyGood

-Fil's first attempts at wireframes for an app designed to siggest opportunities for volunteering
+Fil's first attempts at wireframes for an app designed to suggest opportunities for volunteering

 Time spent: about three hours.